learning-zone/sql-basics/README.md

 ANSWER: d) All of the above

-#### If you want to add new data in a database which command will you use
+## Q. If you want to add new data in a database which command will you use

 a) Insert
 b) Add